 So the FAA keeps the Helicopter traffic simple.
 Any Las Vegas Strip Tours ALL take the same route.
 It does not matter which company you choose.
 They all head the same way.
 From McCarran, they head north with the strip on the left-hand side of the Chopper.
 At Downtown Vegas it’s a 180° turn and back down the opposite side of the strip, again with the strip to the left.

 The Seat selection is also “Random”.
 The operators will tell you, Over and Over, that the selection is based on weights and balances assigned by the computer.
 This is rubbish.
-Our last outing the Piolet said: “You two in the front“, to a nice couple we were flying with, “and one other in the front?”
+On our last outing the Pilot said: “You two in the front“, to a nice couple we were flying with, “and one other in the front?”
 With my camera in hand, I jumped at that.
 “And the other 3 in the back, however you like!”
 Weights and Balances… Yeah right.

 Prices start at $550 (from Las Vegas) and for this, you get a flight over some incredible terrain, a landing inside the West Rim, a Plastic cup of California Champagne, and some basic snacks (think crisps, maybe a sandwich!) and finally a flight back and over the strip.

 When put like that it may sound pretty unappealing, but the landscape is one of utter beauty.
-The Desert that surrounds las Vegas has a real rugged appeal, backed by covering mountains, once aloft it really is beautiful, Vegas itself from the air is like nothing on earth and the stunning blueness of Lake mean and the fiery reds of the valley of fire contrast starkly with the endless beiges of the desert.
+The Desert that surrounds las Vegas has a real rugged appeal, backed by towering mountains, once aloft it really is beautiful.
+Vegas itself from the air is like nothing on earth and the stunning blueness of Lake Mead and the fiery reds of the valley of fire contrast starkly with the endless beiges of the desert.
 It is a wonderful place to take a helicopter flight.
 Then there is the Canyon itself.

 From above it is still incredibly vast, a giant scar carved into the earth and as you descend down into the canyon the sheer walls rise up and devour you.
 From the landing sites at the banks of the Colorado River, we can assure you, thoughts about this being a lesser canyon will be far from your mind!

 The Red Rock Canyon flights sit somewhere in-between the two.
-A bit more costly than a Vegas flight and not quite as spectacularly as the Grand Canyon.
+A bit more costly than a Vegas Strip flight and not quite as spectacularly as the Grand Canyon.
 If you want the Grand Canyon but looking to save money this is a poor substitute and will always feel like settling.
-But in reality it a unique and fun experience, less touristy than the Grand Canyon, you get to see on of Las Vegas’s very special rock formations and overlook Vegas for a place very few get to see.
+But in reality, it is a unique and fun experience, less touristy than the Grand Canyon, you get to see one of Las Vegas’s very special rock formations and overlook Vegas for a place very few get to see.
 Combined with a flight down the strip after dark.

-This is more for people want ing an upgraded experience from the Vegas flight, this gives you Vegas, Vegas, and More Vegas, the view from the canyon landing sights is seriously special, and watching Vegas come alive a night is unforgettable.
+This is more for people wanting an upgraded experience from the Vegas Strip Tour, this gives you Vegas, Vegas, and More Vegas, the view from the canyon landing sights is seriously special, and watching Vegas come alive a night is unforgettable.

-Most operators will offer a host of options, such as Meal deals, Shows, and other add-ons. n the whole these are not always great value and you really are paying for the convenience.
+Most operators will offer a host of options, such as Meal deals, Shows, and other add-ons.
+On the whole, these are not always great value and you really are paying for the convenience.